wp-plugins/cpt-onomies/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.0.3

-A CPT-onomy is a taxonomy built of custom post type post titles, allowing you to create relationships between your posts just as you would create taxonomy relationships.
+A CPT-onomy is a taxonomy built of post titles, allowing you to create relationships between your posts just as you would create taxonomy relationships.

 == Description ==